peter-mcconnell/amald/README.md

 the features you may need to configure some things first:

 - `gcloud` features require the CLI to be installed & already auth'ed.
-It will attempt to update `preview` and `app` components as they are required to run the commands that Amald uses.
+It will attempt to update `alpha` and `app` components as they are required to run the commands that Amald uses.
 - If you wish to enable Mailgun notifications an api key & api url is required.